 - Volunteer packet – Volunteers can be incredibly useful when it comes to ways to strengthen your nonprofit and incredibly time consuming.
 Automate some of the systems by creating a packet for volunteers.
 You can learn about their interests, explain your priorities and areas of need, and establish a standardized set parameters for all involved.
 Specifics can be worked out once you understand where their enthusiasm lies but this will help you avoid the initial in-take from becoming a time-suck.

-- Your calendar – plan out your day – Yes, this may be on your computer or phone, but consider – what are you going to accomplish today?
-If you fall from one reactive exercise to another, you will never move forward enough to strenthen your nonprofit.
+- Your calendar – plan out your day – What are you going to accomplish today?
+If you fall from one reactive exercise to another, you will never move forward enough to strengthen your nonprofit.
 Schedule a time to answer emails, attend meetings and return calls.
 But also schedule your focused work time.
 And be somewhat firm about it.
 You don’t want to anger your co-workers, but ultimately, you are responsible to do your work and you have to find the time to do it.

 - Personalized office stationery – The costs are relatively low but the benefits can be extremely high.
 You can use it to write a personal note to one donor a day for the next month.
 Thank someone for the great conversation last week.
 Add a personal note into an invite for an upcoming event.
 You may not have the time to make 28 additional coffee meetings this month, but how can you resist a way to touch 28 people when it only takes 5 minutes per person?